In January 2021, the Sri Lankan Government declared officially that the country was hit by the worst economic crisis in its 73 year history.

 It is not because of a single factor, but a myriad of factors responsible for the current economic crisis.
 What those factors are will be highlighted in this article.
 The information in this article will be used in the sense that they can be asked in the Economy segment as well as the international affairs segment of the IAS Exam.

 General Overview of the Sri Lankan Economic Crisis

 Sri Lanka is facing an unprecedented crisis due to economic mismanagement, corruption and an agricultural crisis.

-For starters a series of policy miscalculations such as imposing tax cuts took a heavy toll on government revenues.
+For starters, a series of policy miscalculations such as imposing tax cuts took a heavy toll on government revenues.
 This was part of a populist agenda that was used to win the 2019 presidential election and the subsequent 2020 parliamentary elections.

 The cuts in taxes led to budget deficits soaring from 5% in 2020 to 15% in 2022.
-The bad monetary policies has led to soaring inflation that has triggered unrest and protests as ordinary Sri Lankans are unable to bear the high cost of living.
+The bad monetary policies have led to soaring inflation that has triggered unrest and protests as ordinary Sri Lankans are unable to bear the high cost of living.

-What’s more the country is on the verge of bankruptcy, as the remaining foreign reserves of US$ 2.3 billion (As of March 2022) is not enough to pay its debts.
+What’s more, the country is on the verge of bankruptcy, as the remaining foreign reserves of US$ 2.3 billion (As of March 2022) is not enough to pay its debts.
 The national inflation rate increased to 17.5% in February 2022.

 Sri Lanka depends heavily on imports to meet its various needs such as petroleum, food, paper, sugar, lentils, medicines, and transportation equipment, among other essential items.